U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 In-Cabin

 Small dogs and cats may travel in-cabin for a fee of $125 each way.
-(Pets traveling between Hawaiian islands may do so for a fee of $35 per leg.)
+(Southwest Airlines’ pet fees for pets traveling between Hawaiian islands are $35 per leg.)
 Carrier size is limited to 18.5” x 13.5” x 8.5” and counts toward your carry-on allowance.

-Southwest has an open-seating policy, but pets cannot sit in an emergency exit row or bulkhead seat without storage in front of them.
+Southwest is phasing out its open-seating, first-come, first-served policy, but assume that until that happens, pets cannot sit in an emergency exit row or bulkhead seat.

 Service Animals